SocksTheWolf/SkyScheduler/README.md

 - **Supports media posts**: Automatically handles content tagging and formating your media so that it looks the best on BSky.
 Image transforms via Cloudflare Images
 - **Handles threading**: Post is over the 300 character limit?
 The system will autothread your posts for you
 - **Automatic reposting**: Schedule how many times you want your post to be retweeted on the network.
 Get more visibility and engagement without having to do more work
+- **Invite Keys**: Want to throttle the signups to your portal or keep the pool to friends/org only?
+Use invite keys to manage signups

 ## Getting Started